aikar/autoloader/readme.md

 ## About
 Autoloads JS files based on name when the class is needed.
-This is designed to be used with Joose classes in the "Foo.Bar.Baz" format

 This module removes the needs of using require() all over your files.
 Simply define the autoloader to your codebase, and use the names relative to the files.

-ie lib/Foo/Bar/Baz.js when you load 'lib/' makes Foo.Bar.Baz require('./lib/Foo/Bar/Baz.js') automatically and return the value.
+ie lib/Foo/Bar/Baz.js when you load 'lib/' makes Foo_Bar_Baz require('./lib/Foo/Bar/Baz.js') automatically and return the value.

 ## 2.0 Requirements